 “Defend the weak and the fatherless; uphold the cause of the poor and the oppressed.” – Psalm 82:3

 FBC has a long history of working with and ministering to orphans all over the world.
 We partner with specialists in Kazakhstan, Mexico, Guatemala, Peru, Haiti and many more.
+In 2018, we came to the realization that the majority of our mission partners are working in areas of orphan care.
+Orphan care has had a prominent place in our hearts as evidenced through our global involvement.
 We have learned a lot about the child who is “fatherless” and/or abandoned.
 We are seeking to bring that developed passion to home in Hays County.

 Some of our very own church families have been foster families and/or adopted families.
 We desire to equip and support the family as a whole, and to shed light on the needs and concerns of Hays County Orphan Care.
 Watch these videos to gain insight into the life and mind of a child that has been “removed.”